TacticalAxis/aws-notes/AWS Certified Cloud Professional/AWS Cloud Practitioner Essentials/Module 1 -  Introduction to Amazon Web Services.md

 - You can't instantly triple capacity if required
 - With AWS you don't prepay for services, therefore you don't need to worry about capacity constraints
 - With a click of a button, you can scale up to more servers or less

+**Cloud Computing**
+Cloud Computing is on-demand delivery of IT resources over the internet with pay-as-you-go pricing

+On-demand-